 - keep bananas away from other fruit, they gives off ethanol which speeds up decomposition

 - keep potatoes, garlic and onions in a dark, dry place.
+We keep ours in closed paper bags near the back door.

 - store cheese in the fridge wrapped in kitchen paper in an airtight container – change the kitchen paper every week to keep the cheese fresh.